Meet The Midwives & Learn About Us

 Caring Hands Midwifery Services

 We are a growing practice of midwives, offering women a choice of a home-birth or hospital-birth.
-(Privileges at Stevenson Memorial in Alliston and Southlake Hospital in Newmarket) We are organized into 2 teams (the blue team and the green team) of midwives offering 24-hour on-call availability.
+(Privileges at Stevenson Memorial Hospital in Alliston) We are organized into 2 teams (the blue team and the green team) of midwives offering 24-hour on-call availability.

 Our midwives are graduates of a 4-year university degree in Midwifery and registered with the College of Midwives of Ontario.
 We maintain current certification in neonatal resuscitation, cardio-pulmonary resuscitation, and emergency skills and regularly attend continuing education workshops and conferences.